 Gregory Young, a Program Manager at the Clean Coalition, went through the process and will get paid to drive over the 3-year lease he secured on an EV.
-Gregory will share the benefits of his research process and show how others can also get paid to drive electric.
+Gregory shared the benefits of his research process and how others can also get paid to drive electric.

 - Costs, grants, and rebates for EVs.